Scary Otolaryngology Cases

 Assistant Professor of Otolaryngology- Head and Neck Surgery, Boston University School of Medicine

-Professor and Chairman of Otolaryngology-Head and Neck Surgery, Boston University School of Medicine
+Associate Professor of Otolaryngology-Head and Neck Surgery, Boston University School of Medicine

 Overall Program Objectives

 At the conclusion of this activity, participants will be able to: